-These travelers often experience challenges to put healthy boundaries.
-It’s almost as if they have to learn where their own person stops and there the other begins.
+These travelers often experience challenges to put up healthy boundaries.
+It’s almost as if they have to learn where their own person stops and where the other one begins.
 Everything might be quite vague and they might go wherever life takes them without questioning: do I want this?
 Is this good for me?

 Truth-Seeking Travelers need to learn how to manage their energy very well.
-Their sensitivity makes them extra vulnerable for losing the connection with themselves.
+Their sensitivity makes them extra vulnerable to lose the connection with themselves.
 The outside world simply influences them a lot.
 And it can be quite a challenge to stay grounded and energetically clean.